 The coroner ruled that death was by misadventure ie accident, but didn't say what the accident was.
 He told the relatives that it couldn't be spontaneous human combustion, because such a thing doesn't happen.

 There is one other point to note.
 I have quoted only those cases in which witnesses were involved.
 Mr Heymer himself managed to track down quite a few others in his own bailiwick.
 This therefore raises the question: just how common is the phenomenon?
 He quotes Ron Westrum's finding that many quite common events can go unnoticed if people fail to recognize and publicise them.
 His example is the battered child syndrome.
 Originally, just a few doctors recorded individual cases, but because people initially refused to believe that significantly large numbers of parents were going so far as to break their children's bones, no-one took any notice.
-Now authorities see it all the time - perhaps more often than its presence actually demands.
+Now authorities see it all the time - perhaps more often than its presence actually warrants.
 I could add another example.
 As I pointed out before, one in ten people claim to have encountered a ghost.
 It is unlikely that all their experiences are genuine but, in any case, you won't find them reported in the newspapers.
 However, ghosts are part of our cultural heritage, so you will hear them discussed among friends.
 But spontaneous human combustion never gets reported by the press, nor do friends sit down and chat about it.
 So how common is it?

 Mr Heymer discovered that the Home Office Pathologist, Dr G. S. Andrews, dealt with six cases per year in his own area, in which the abdominal area was totally destroyed.
 From this he deduced an average of 200 cases per year in the UK alone.